How to Hike to Wapta Falls in Yoho National Park

-Let’s dig into one of the most hidden gems in the beautiful Canadian Rockies.
-Wapta Falls, is one of the most stunning waterfalls in BC, and without a doubt one of the coolest spots to check out in Yoho National Park.
+Wapta Falls is one of the most stunning waterfalls in BC, and without a doubt one, of the coolest spots to check out in Yoho National Park.
+It’s somewhat of a hidden gem in the beautiful Canadian Rockies, that requires just an easy hike to get to.

-Wapta Falls is no joke.
+Though just because the hike is easy doesn’t mean Wapta Falls isn’t amazing.
 It’s so wide that it’ll leave you speechless with its stunning beauty and raw power.
 You can find it not too far from the towns of Field and Golden.
-It’s one of the biggest waterfalls around these parts, but sees far less foot traffic than Tak Falls, another popular Yoho waterfall.
+It’s one of the biggest waterfalls around these parts, but sees far less foot traffic than Takakkaw Falls, another popular Yoho waterfall.
 The water here cascades down with such force that it creates a mist surrounding the whole area, giving you all the feels.

 Wapta Falls is more than just a pretty sight.
 It’s a crucial part of the ecosystem, providing habitat for tons of fish and wildlife.